bartekgit111/Hallucination-Detection/README.md

 - Mikolov et al. (2013) — Efficient Estimation of Word Representations in Vector Space

-## Author
+### Author

-This project was implemented as part of a technical task focused on machine learning fundamentals, numerical optimization, and low-level implementation skills.
+Bartosz Chudek
+Warsaw University of Technology
+Faculty of Mathematics and Information Science